tobybreckon/chroma-keying/README.md

 Four quick steps to get you started:

 1. Ensure the computer is booted into Linux
 2. Login with the provided username and password
 3. Start Visual Studio Code (Menu: Applications > Programming > Visual Studio Code)
 4. Within Visual Studio Code select menu item: File > New File
     * Choose _"Python"_ when you are prompted to select a language
+        - If _"Python"_ is not offered as a choice, press **Ctrl+Shift+X** and then search for _"Python"_ and press install
     * It will then say _"Do you want to install the recommended extensions for Python?"_
     * Click _"Install"_ and wait ~1 minute whilst everything is set up for you